mmaster2020/110project/index.md

 # Hi My Name is Mohammed Master!
 ## Who am I?
-*I am a third year student and I am majoring in Computer Science*
+*I am a third year student and I am majoring in Computer Science.
+I am from Los Angeles, California and have a lot of hobbies.
+I love to play sports such as basketball and football.
+I also like to build and work on cars.*
+My favorite car at the moment is the [BMW M3 CS](https://www.bmwusa.com/vehicles/m-models/m3-sedan/overview.html).

 **I look forward to being in this class**
 **Nelson Mandela** has said: